 Skip to Content

-I first came across these maps in the gift shop of the V&A Museum of London.
+I first came across these maps in the V&A Museum of London’s gift shop.
 And actually mistook them for a piece of artwork.
-The maps are full of colorful curves and swirls.
+The maps are full of colourful curves and swirls.
 I have since seen prints of the maps for sale for hundreds of dollars in fancy interior shops.

 These maps of Harold Fisk are in the Public Domain.
 I have managed to find some good digital downloads of them.
-In my search, I also came across some other wonderful vintage Mississippi river maps.
-Which you can also download and print for free.
+In my search, I also came across some other wonderful vintage Mississippi River maps.
+You can also download and print it for free.

-If you like maps of rivers then the chances are you will probably enjoy the wonderful mountain sketches and charts on Pictureboxblue.
-Some of these illustrations have the world’s longest rivers on them too, or the pictorial maps of Chase..
+If you like maps of rivers, you will probably enjoy the wonderful mountain sketches and charts on Pictureboxblue.
+Some of these illustrations feature the world’s longest rivers, too, or pictorial maps by Chase.

-Harold Fisk was a geologist and cartographer employed by the US Army Corps of EngineersIn 1944 he published a rather bland government report “The Nature and Origin of the Alluvial Valley of the Lower Mississippi River”.
-There was a visual gem within this report, 15 colorful maps of the Mississippi River.
+Harold Fisk was a geologist and cartographer employed by the US Army Corps of EngineersIn 1944, he published a rather bland government report, “The Nature and Origin of the Alluvial Valley of the Lower Mississippi River”.
+There was a visual gem within this report: 15 colourful maps of the Mississippi River.

 The Mississippi Alluvial Valley represents the historic floodplain and valley of the lower Mississippi River.

-Fisk had spent three years researching the historical flow of the river.
-By using a mixture of aerial photography and geographical study, Fisk plotted the geographical history of the Mississippi in an artistic way.
+Fisk had spent three years researching the river’s historical flow.
+By combining aerial photography and geographical study, Fisk plotted the Mississippi’s history in an artistic way.

 Meandering Mississippi River Maps